How Long Does a Home Seller Have for Offer Acceptance?

 This is particularly the case when sellers have more than one offer on the table.
 They don't want to be bothered with officially rejecting your offer.
 They might feel offended or that you're so far apart in terms that countering isn't worth the time and energy it would take.

 What to do in this situation?
-Get an honest opinion from your agent as to how reasonable—or unreasonable—she thinks your offer was.
-You might already have an idea because she tried to sway you from certain contingencies at the time you made your offer, or she warned you that the price you offered was particularly "low-ball."
+Get an honest opinion from your agent as to how reasonable—or unreasonable—they think your offer was.
+You might already have an idea because your agent tried to sway you from certain contingencies at the time you made your offer, or they warned you that the price you offered was particularly "low-ball."

 If you hear nothing for an extended period of time, and if you're not dealing with a short sale, you might want to resubmit a new offer at better terms, if possible.